joel113/documentation-cheatsheet/shell.md

 `openssl x509 -in keyname.pem -text` - Prints the content of a certificate

-## Docker

-`docker run -it -rm alpine` - Runs an alpine image and logs into the shell

 ## SSH

 `ssh -f -N -D 127.0.0.1:8080 remoteserver` - Creates a socks proxy for application level fowarding